Sherwin Williams Redend Point: a CONTROVERSIAL color of the year

 - When looking at Redend Point with the travertine tile, it’s oooookay.
 It’s something I would need to see in person and I imagine Redend looking a bit off with most travertine in real-life.

 As for exposures, if you have a north-facing room, the warmth of Redend Point can balance out that cooler light.
-Its increased colour/undertones can also work well for east-facing rooms in the afternoon and west-facing rooms in the morning (when the light is a bit duller).
+Its increased color/undertones can also work well for east-facing rooms in the afternoon and west-facing rooms in the morning (when the light is a bit duller).

 If you have a south-facing room, Redend Point could get a weeeee bit hotsy totsy when combined with that warm sunshine; the same goes for a room with western afternoon light.
 Pretty?
 Yes.
 WARM looking?
 You bet your booty it will look warm and will likely tip the scales a bit TOO far.